 A GPO (Group Purchasing Organization) leverages the collective buying power of its members to obtain bulk discounts from suppliers and retailers.

 A group purchasing organization (GPO) is a platform that allows any business to join a group of other buyers who are interested in the same products and services.
-This group purchasing method motivates suppliers – vendors of products and services – to give GPO members competitive pricing.

 By joining a GPO, you’re able to leverage the collective buying power of a group of people, meaning you can take advantage of those larger discounts without actually purchasing more.